Police ask for help locating pregnant Md. teacher

-“You feel so helpless at that point because you don’t know where your child is,” Mark Wallen told NBC Washington.
+Subsequent attempts to reach Wallen have failed and police are asking for the public’s help to locate her.

-Wallen, who is four months pregnant, also didn’t show up for the first day of classes Tuesday at Wilde Lake High School in Columbia, where she teaches law and history.
+Paul Starks, spokesman for Montgomery County police, said Wallen is close with her family and gave them no notice and left no notes to indicate why she left or where she might have gone.

-Both police and relatives are concerned for her “emotional and physical welfare,” according to a tweet Tuesday from Montgomery County police.
+A group of detectives has been assigned to the case.
+Police and her family are concerned about her “emotional and physical welfare,” according to police.

-Relatives told NBC Washington that she is excited about her pregnancy and had posted sonogram photos on her refrigerator.
+Wallen’s sister said that the missing teacher was excited about her pregnancy, Starks said.
+And relatives told NBC Washington that Wallen had posted sonogram images on her refridgerator.

-Wallen has blond hair and blue eyes and stands 5 feet, 5 inches.
-She weighs 200 pounds.
-Her car, a 2011 Ford Escape, is also missing, authorities said.
-It has Maryland tags with the plate number M522473.
+Wallen has blond hair and blue eyes, stands about 5-feet-5 and weighs 200 pounds.
+She may be driving a black, 2011 Ford Escape, has Maryland tags with the plate number M522473.

 Anyone with information about the whereabouts of Wallen or her car should call police at 301-279-8000.